Run benchmark comparisons

 • Click Make benchmark Make benchmark to make that site or statistical measure the benchmark value.
 This is automatically used in the Above and below benchmark comparison method.

 • Click Compare with geographies Compare geographies to open the Geography comparison window.
-Do any of the following:
+For information on the Geography comparison window capabilities, see Use a site's pop-up menu.

-• Click Next Next to see a summary of the key statistics of the analysis, such as average, median, skewness, and kurtosis.
+• Click Next Next to see a summary of the key statistics of the analysis, such as mean, median, skewness, and kurtosis.

 • To learn more about these key statistics, click IQR, Skewness, or Kurtosis and read the definitions in the Overview of statistics window.